lukacupic/Aviator/README.md

-## OpenSkyDemo
+## Aviator

 A real-time airspace information tracker.
 The application sends real-time updates whenever an aeroplane enters a region pre-defined by GPS coordiates.

 ### SETUP

-OpenSky API is not yet on Maven Central.
-Thus, to use it, it needs to be installed locally:
+This application uses OpenSky.
+Since the OpenSky API is not yet on Maven Central, it needs to be installed locally:

 ```
 git clone https://github.com/openskynetwork/opensky-api.git